ansible/ansible/docsite/rst/galaxy.rst

 Installing multiple roles from a file
 =====================================

-Beginning with Asible 1.8 it is possible to install multiple roles by including the roles in a *requirements.yml* file.
+Beginning with Ansible 1.8 it is possible to install multiple roles by including the roles in a *requirements.yml* file.
 The format of the file is YAML, and the file extension must be either *.yml* or *.yaml*.

 Use the following command to install roles included in *requirements.yml*: